If you’ve got a thing for the foods of Southern Germany, you won’t want to miss Schnitzelbank Restaurant, a Jasper, Indiana landmark.

 The menu is rather big and full of those Southern German dishes you know and love.
 Wiener Schnitzel, Beef Rolladen, Schwine Schnitzel, which you may recognize as a German pork tenderloin sandwich, as well as the “wursts:” knackwurst, bratwurst, and bockwurst.

 My husband had a harder time deciding.
 There are so many tenderloin varieties to choose among.
 In the end, he went for the German Tenderloin, a grilled tenderloin topped with cheese and bacon.
 It came with delicious German fries and slaw.

-Go ThereSchnitzelbank Restaurant in Jasper, Indiana is an experience.
+Schnitzelbank Restaurant in Jasper, Indiana is an experience.
 From the shop full of German items that will really wow the kids to the Glockenspiel to the themed server attire, it’s the kind of place that you won’t soon forget.

-Here in Jasper, Indiana, you can find a taste of Germany without leaving the state!
+Here in Jasper, Indiana, you can find a taste of Germany without leaving the state.

-Small Towns: Destinations, not Drive-Thrus!
-I’m Jessica Nunemaker and THIS is little Indiana!
+Small Towns: Destinations, not Drive-Thrus.
+I’m Jessica Nunemaker and THIS is Little Indiana.

-Just don’t forget to tell ‘em that little Indiana sent you!
+Just don’t forget to tell them that Little Indiana sent you.

 Targeted.
 Relevant.
-Affordable! little Indiana advertising.
+Affordable!
+Little Indiana advertising.